-Research fair prices for medical procedures through Healthcare Bluebook.
+You can also research fair prices for medical procedures through Healthcare Bluebook.

 3. Be persistent.

+Some hospitals are easier to deal with than others, but persistence can really pay off.
 It may take a long time — months or even years — to reach a deal you can afford.
 It's worth it to keep going.

 "Channel your inner pushy lawyer," says Bosco.